Kotlin/kotlin-wasm-examples/compose-jetsnack/README.md

 Wasm GC support is currently under
 [active development](https://bugs.webkit.org/show_bug.cgi?id=247394).

->**Note:**
+> **Note:**
->For more information about the browser versions, see the [Troubleshooting documentation](https://kotl.in/wasm_help/).
+> For more information about the browser versions, see the [Troubleshooting documentation](https://kotl.in/wasm_help/).

 ## Build and run

-To build and run the Jetsnack application with Compose Multiplatform for Web and Kotlin/Wasm:
+To build and run the Jetsnack application with Compose Multiplatform for web and Kotlin/Wasm:

 1. In IntelliJ IDEA, open the repository.
 2. Navigate to the `compose-jetsnack` project folder.